But then, I realized that I could add even more questions! So, I updated the post and clarified a few points. Enjoy!

 - Who will review the content?

-- How long will it take for content to be approved?
+- How long will it take to approve the content?